 Once the tenants are served and documents are filed with the Court, both parties must appear before the Judge.
 At this time the landlord and tenant will have to opportunity to stipulate to a settlement.
 If no settlement can be reached, the case will proceed to trial.
 The parties will have the opportunity to testify and present evidence before the Judge.
 The Judge will then rule to either dismiss the case or grant a Judgment of Possession & Warrant of Eviction, as well a money judgment.
 The Court will determine a definite date for the tenant to vacate the premises.
 If the tenant does not vacate by that date, the final step is to engage the Sheriff to evict.
-The Sheriff will serve the tenant with a seventy-two hour notice to vacate the premises.
+The Sheriff will serve the tenant with a fourteen-day notice to vacate the premises.
 Should the tenant fail to comply, the Sheriff will physically evict the tenant.

 To ensure an efficient and quick eviction process it is important to hire an attorney who is experienced with the process and will enforce your rights.

 In Suffolk County, evictions are summary proceedings.
 A summary proceeding can be a relatively quick process, however they are as legally complex as any other form of litigation.
 In the five western towns (Huntington, Babylon, Smithtown, Islip & Brookhaven), eviction proceedings are heard by the District Court.
 In the eastern towns they are heard in Justice Courts.

 There are two distinct ways a landlord may evict a tenant in New York: nonpayment and holdover.
 It is important to use the precise method, as the Court will dismiss the case if the action filed is inappropriate.
 In June of 2019 Governor Cuomo signed new legislation that gives more rights to tenants and places more responsibilities and burdens upon landlords.
 It is now much more time-consuming and expensive to evict your tenants.